netxms/netxms-doc/admin/event-processing.rst

    * - Section
      - Description
    * - **Condition**
-     - Sub-sections of **Condition** section determine, if the rule is applicable to a particular event.
+     - Sub-sections of **Condition** section determine if the rule is applicable to a particular event.
 If checkbox :guilabel:`Rule is disabled` is set, this rule is ignored.
-   * - Condition --> Source Objects
-     - One or more event's source objects.
-This list can be left empty, which matches any object, or contain nodes, subnets, containers, clusters, etc...
-If you specify subnet, container, cluster, rack or chassis, any object within it will also be matched.
+Checkbox :guilabel:`Accept correlated events` defines, if events, which are correlated to another events should be processed (e.g. when when node is in maintenance, all node events are correlated to the maintenance event).
    * - Condition --> Events
      - Event code.
-This field can be left empty, which matches any event, or contain list of applicable events.
+This field can be left empty, which matches any event, or contain list of applicable events. :guilabel:`Inverse rule` checkbox allows to react to all events except to thouse listed.
+   * - Condition --> Source Objects
+     - Source objects and exclusions lists allow to specify for which objects this rule is applicable.
+If source objects list is empty, rule would match any object.

+       Multiple objects can be specified in the lists.
+If you specify subnet, container, collector, cluster, rack or chassis, any object within it will also be matched.

+       If one and the same object is present both in source objects and exclusions, exclusions list has priority.
+E.g. you can specify a container in source objects and one specific node from that container in exclusions list - rule would match all nodes from that container except that one specified node.

+       :guilabel:`Inverse rule` checkbox allows to invert the logic, so objects that would be mathed by given combination of source objects and exclusions will not be matched and vice versa.
+   * - Condition --> Time Filter
+     - Allows to specify time frames when rule should be matched.
+Time frames allow to specify time range, days of week, days of month and months.
+Days of month are specified as comma-separated lists of days or ranges, e.g.
+       `1,3,5,20-25`.
+Letter `L` denotes last day of month.
    * - Condition --> Severity Filter
      - Event's severity.
 This field contains selection of event severities to be matched.